zhangyaqi1989/jekyll-now/_posts/2018-11-26-Use-Jupyter-Notebook-Remotely.md

 ---

 Recently I starts to refresh my knowledge on deep learning.
-I have a desktop in the lab which has a GTX 1080 Ti GPU in it.
+I have a desktop in the lab which has a powerful GPU in it.
 I usually use my laptop to ssh onto it.
 So it would be handy if I can use Jupyter Notebook remotely.
 After googling a while, I found the [solution](https://amber-md.github.io/pytraj/latest/tutorials/remote_jupyter_notebook).